open-voice-interoperability/website/site/content/communities/_index.md

       hears clearly the voice of European conversational AI, and specifically on topics of regulation, requirements, inclusivity, value propositions, and ethical use.
-  - heading: China Community.
-    imageUrl: /img/1x1-white-pixel.png
-    text: >-
-      A collaborative Community created in partnership with the Voice  Committee of the China Netcasting Services Association.
-Dedicated to the sharing of information and innovation regarding conversational AI standards development and conversational AI value propositions, especially those with a potential global reach.
 ---